nxt-insurance/nxt_schema/README.md

 - Test all methods of all nodes
     => Structure tests by nodes and method
 - Merge errors of array nodes with multiple schemas
+- Types
-- Implement maybe
+    => Implement maybe for types
+    => Implement default for types
 - Implement optional keys for all nodes
 - Implement defaults for all nodes
 - Validator Registry
 - Type Registry
 - Structure Errors
 - Enforce uniqueness of names of multiple schemas in array nodes?!
-- Implement default values - Should also be checked against the schema
 - Can we have nodes in the schema depending on others => One node is required / optional if the other is present or contains a certain value?
 - Type system per Schema? - Could even be per node => type_system: Type::Strict
     - NxtSchema::Params => Use param types